StephenB117/pp1-clockwork/README.md

 Ran lighthouse report to ensure accessability hit high 90s for each page.

 ## Deployment:
-Site deployed to GitHub Pages.
+This site has been deployed to GitHub Pages.
-To deploy the site I went to the repository.
+The steps to deploy the site are as follows:
-Selected settings and went to pages.
-I then set the branch to main and saved.
+ - In the GitHub repository go to settings.
+ - Click on the pages tab under "Code and automation"
+ - Under "Build and deployment" for the source select deploy from branch
+ - Under "Branch" select main and /(root) and click save
+ - The page should refresh and the link to the website should be at the top of the page.
+ - If like me this did not happen you can find the link to the website by doing the following.
+    - In the repository at the top of the page select actions
+    - Click on the most recent "pages and deployment"
-I then went to actions and clicked on pages build and deployment and got the link to the site from there.
+    - This will give you the status of the deployment as well as the link to the deployed site

+If you wish to clone this repository you can do so by doing the following:
+- Go to the code page in the GitHub repository
+- click on the down arrow on the code button next to "add file"
+- Copy the url given under HTTPS to clone using a web URL
+- On your desktop open the command line.
+- In the command line type "git clone" and then paste the copied URL
+- If Git is installed on your computer it will initiate a download of the files from the repository

+The link to the deployed site is https://stephenb117.github.io/pp1-clockwork/

 ## Credits:
 ### Content